yinlinchen/amplify-preview-actions/README.md

 or

 * A reviewer finish reviews a PR, does not approve it and the developer closes the PR.
 The PR preview branch is deleted from the Amplify console app page.
 [Scenario 3](examples.md#scenario-3)

+### Live Demo
+* You can see a complete setup with above scenarios in [Amplify workshop bookapp demo](https://github.com/yinlinchen/bookapp) and [.github/workflows](https://github.com/yinlinchen/bookapp/tree/master/.github/workflows)

 <img src="demo.gif" width="80%"/>